Lenovo Laptop

 When the bottom case is removed, you can access the internal components.
 The battery takes up most of the space.

-Lenovo IdeaPad Yoga 2 Pro comes with a 7400mah Li-polymer battery, Lenovo P/N: L12M4P21.
+The Lenovo IdeaPad Yoga 2 Pro comes with a 7400mAh Li-polymer battery, Lenovo part number: L12M4P21.

-Lenovo Yoga 2 Pro comes with a Samsung 128GB mSATA SSD.
+The Lenovo Yoga 2 Pro comes with a Samsung 128GB mSATA SSD.

-Remove one screw securing the card.
+Remove the screw securing the wireless card.

 Unplug two wireless antenna cables.

-The laptop features an Intel Wireless-N 7260 wireless card, and it supports 802.11n, 2×2, 2.4-GHz, Wi-Fi, and Bluetooth 4.0.
+The laptop features an Intel Wireless-N 7260 wireless card.
+It supports 802.11n, Wi-Fi, and Bluetooth 4.0.

 The board integrated a USB port and a CMOS battery.

-Lenovo IdeaPad Yoga 2 Pro’s CMOS battery
+Lenovo IdeaPad Yoga 2 Pro internal parts.

 Related Articles

-28 Comments
+22 Comments

-3. Hi Dee,
+3. Hi, Dee,

 If you mean the magnets in the case shells, I think they’re usually used with a magnetic switch in the body to sense when the lid has been closed.
-If you remove it you may be able to close your lid without putting the machine to sleep.
+If you remove it, you may be able to close your lid without putting the machine to sleep.
 (Although there may be less destructive ways of achieving the same thing within the operating system itself.)

 Rich.

-Can I fix it or should I send it to repair?
+Can I fix it, or should I send it to repair?

 1. Hi David,